January 22-24, 2026

 Reservation information coming soon.

-The Westin Hilton Head Island Resort & Spa, the Conference’s host hotel, has a conference rate of $143 a night for single occupancy and $166 a night for double occupancy, plus tax (resort fee is waived).
-This rate is good on reservations made by January 6, 2025.
+The Westin Hilton Head Island Resort & Spa, the Conference’s host hotel, has a conference rate of $147 a night for single occupancy or $171 a night for double occupancy, plus tax (resort fee is waived).
+This rate is good on reservations made by January 5, 2026.
 Rooms are limited, and may fill up before the cutoff.
 The conference rate includes breakfast vouchers to use for a full hot breakfast each morning.
 The resort includes a variety of complimentary amenities and benefits, including complimentary Wi-Fi in the hotel rooms.

-Reservations can be canceled, without penalty, up to five days prior to arrival date; cancellations made inside of the five day window will incur a one night fee.
+Reservations can be cancelled, without penalty, up to five days prior to arrival date; cancellations made inside of the five day window will incur a one night fee.

 Inquiries can be sent to Raquel.D.Wood@westin.com.